puddydoo/OoT-Randomizer/README.md

 ### New Tricks

+* `logic_wasteland_night`: The poles are difficult to see at night.
+Logic normally requires either a sword, or Song of Storms, because standard spin attacks or lightning improve visibility.
 * `logic_gf_jump_roof`: In Gerudo's Fortress, the wall of the lower southeast roof is too high for to climb onto from the lower roof with two doors, but Adult Link can jump off the roof from an angle and climb up with the increased height of the jump.
 This would be important in ER.
 * `logic_gf_jump`
 * `logic_zf_fairy_without_bombs`: In Zora's Fountain, Silver Gauntlets plus Hammer allows you to reveal a hole that you can jump into and grab onto the other edge of the hole and climb into the Great Fairy Fountain without blowing up the wall.